alphagov/govuk-country-and-territory-autocomplete/README.md

 Contact GDS if you want to use the picker, but your needs differ from what is covered in this guide.

-[Contact the GDS registers team](https://registers.cloudapps.digital/support) if you have any problems or questions that are not covered in this guide.
+[Contact the GOV.UK Registers team](https://registers.cloudapps.digital/support) if you have any problems or questions that are not covered in this guide.
 Please include screenshots if useful.
 GDS provides operational support from 09:00 - 17:00 Monday-Friday.

 You can also raise an issue against this repository if you prefer.